Geologic Hazards, Land-Use Laws, and Professional Standards of Practice in Colorado

 The Colorado Geological Survey

-The Colorado Geological Survey (CGS), created in 1967, is an agency within the Department of Natural Resources.
+The CGS, created in 1967, is an agency within the Department of Natural Resources [Ed: now within the Colorado School of Mines].
 The CGS enabling act, House Bill 1282 (1973)2, sets forth the following general purposes for the agency with regard to land-use activities: (1) assist, consult with, and advise existing state and local governmental agencies on geologic problems; and (2) determine areas of natural geologic hazards that could affect the safety of or (cause) economic loss to the citizens of Colorado.
 In addition, the CGS is charged with conducting studies, collecting geologic information, and publishing maps, reports, and bulletins when necessary to achieve these purposes.